-You may wish to raise a concern in confidence under this procedure.
-If you ask Sakhalin Energy to protect your identity, it will not be disclosed without your consent.
-Details of submissions and allegations will remain secure within the team responsible for investigating your concerns.
-However, the situation may arise where your identity information should be disclosed (for instance where you are required to give evidence in court).
-The investigative team will discuss with you whether and how best to proceed.
+You may raise your concern in confidence.
+If you ask Sakhalin Energy to protect your identity, it will not be disclosed.
+The team responsible for investigating your concerns will assure that your submissions and allegations will remain confidential.
+However, the situation may arise where your identity will have to be revealed (for instance, where you are required to give evidence in court).
+The investigative team will take every effort to discuss with you whether and how best to proceed.

 You may also choose to raise a concern anonymously.
 However, remember that if you do not tell Sakhalin Energy who you are it may make it more difficult to look into the matter, to protect your position or to give you feedback.
-Accordingly, while Sakhalin Energy will consider anonymous reports, they are not encouraged.
-If you do insist on raising a concern anonymously, you will need to provide sufficient facts and data to enable the investigation team to look into the matter without your assistance.
+If you do insist on raising a concern anonymously, you will need to provide sufficient facts and data to enable the investigative team to look into the matter without your assistance.